l-dfa/base_rstblog/docs/source/author_manual/author_manual.rst

   :summary:  The Marcus Cicero's profile: informations and life.
 From
       wikipedia in english language.

-author
+authors
 ^^^^^^^

-Put here the name of author of the article (your name, I suppose :-).
+Put here the name(s) of author(s) of the article (your name, I suppose :-).
+In case of multiple authors, keep them in one line and separate them using a comma (,).

 Accepted values.
 Author name must be present in blog database.
 It is responsability of site manager to insert the names of accepted authors.

 Example:

-  :author:   Lawrence of Arabia
+  :authors:   Lawrence of Arabia

 category
 ^^^^^^^^